Concept Paper · v15 Web Edition · April 2026

 Multiple actors are building toward sustained human presence beyond Earth orbit.
 SpaceX’s Starship architecture targets launch costs enabling large-scale orbital and cislunar construction.
 Proposals for lunar and Martian industrial operations are advancing from concept to early engineering.
 The missing element is fast, efficient interplanetary transport.
 Chemical propulsion can reach Mars, but transit times (6–9 months) and mass ratios (>90% propellant) constrain mission architecture to the point where permanent industrial presence requires enormous logistical overhead.

-A propulsion system delivering ~0.4g continuous acceleration with propellant fractions below 35% would change this calculus.
-Transit times to Mars drop to days.
+A propulsion system delivering continuous acceleration at ~0.05–0.4g with propellant fractions below ~40% would change this calculus.
+Transit times to Mars drop to days or weeks.
 Jupiter becomes reachable in weeks.
 The asteroid belt, Jovian moons, and outer solar system become accessible for industrial operations.

-The propellant fractions estimated in this paper (28–31%) are compatible with routine, reusable interplanetary transport in a way that conventional fusion concepts (60–97% propellant) are not.
+The propellant fractions estimated in this paper (roughly 30–42% across the main sensitivity band) are compatible with routine, reusable interplanetary transport in a way that conventional thermal fusion concepts (60–97% propellant) are not.
 At these mass fractions, permanent bases, mining operations, and industrial facilities across the solar system become logistically supportable rather than requiring expedition-scale commitment for every resupply.

 1.4 Scope and Limitations

 This is a concept paper, not a design study.
-It identifies a performance regime, argues that the physics permits it, estimates its parametric sensitivity, and specifies what further work is needed.
-It does not present transport simulations, particle-tracing results, or engineering designs.
+It identifies a performance regime, argues that the exhaust physics permits it, estimates its parametric sensitivity, and specifies what further work is needed.
+It does not present transport simulations, particle-tracing results, engineering designs, or an ignition solution.
 Quantitative estimates should be understood as defining a target design space, not predicting system performance.

 The central claim is narrow: p-¹¹B fusion products have an entropy structure qualitatively more favorable for direct magnetic collimation than thermal plasmas, and this has not been properly exploited or clearly articulated in the existing literature.